TarunMirchandani/Blockchain/README.md

 * **Trust in Math, Not People:** A "trustless" network doesn't mean trust is absent; it means users do not need to rely on the integrity of a human intermediary.
 Instead, trust is mathematically enforced by open-source code and cryptography.
 * **Don't Trust, Verify:** Every node on the network independently validates transactions based on consensus rules rather than accepting data from a centralized server.
 * **Game Theory Alignment:** The system aligns economic self-interest with network security.
 Honest participants are financially rewarded, while malicious actors face severe financial penalties (lost electricity/hardware costs), ensuring systemic integrity without a central authority.

+## Blockchain Forking

+A **Fork** occurs when a blockchain's underlying protocol or software rules are modified, causing a split or a divergence in the network's history.
+Since there is no central boss, forks happen when developers and nodes disagree on software upgrades.

+### Types of Blockchain Forks:

+* **1. Hard Fork (Backward-Incompatible):**
+  A major software upgrade that introduces new, non-compatible rules.
+Nodes that do not upgrade will follow the old chain, while upgraded nodes follow the new chain.
+This permanently splits the blockchain into two separate networks with distinct cryptocurrencies.
+  * *Example:* The split of Bitcoin into **Bitcoin (BTC)** and **Bitcoin Cash (BCH)** in 2017.

+* **2. Soft Fork (Backward-Compatible):**
+  A gentle protocol upgrade where the new rules remain compatible with older software versions.
+Non-upgraded nodes can still see and validate blocks created under the new rules.
+The network remains on a single, unified chain.
+  * *Example:* Bitcoin's **SegWit** upgrade which optimized transaction capacity without breaking the chain.